Test-More/Test2-Harness/README.md

 ### HARNESS-TIMEOUT-EVENT 60

-c&lt;yath> can be told to alter the default event timeout from 60 seconds to another value.
+`yath` can be told to alter the default event timeout from 60 seconds to another value.
 This is the recommended alternative to HARNESS-NO-TIMEOUT

 ### HARNESS-TIMEOUT-POSTEXIT 15

-c&lt;yath> can be told to alter the default POSTEXIT timeout from 15 seconds to another value.
+`yath` can be told to alter the default POSTEXIT timeout from 15 seconds to another value.

 Sometimes a test will fork producing output in the child while the parent is allowed to exit.
 In these cases we cannot rely on the original process exit to